 - Do not look at your lawyer for help.

 - Don’t be afraid to say “I don’t know” or “I don’t remember” if you don’t know (or you don’t remember).
 Do not speculate or guess, and don’t let your inquisitor pressure you into speculating or guessing.

 - Ask to take a break if you need one.
 (Be careful of what you discuss during the break; it is probably discoverable once the deposition resumes.)

-Depositions can be tedious, but they are so important in litigation.
+Depositions can be tedious, but they are vitally important in litigation.
 Deposition testimony can make or break a case.
 It is sworn testimony that can be used to impeach at trial.
 It can expose the relative strengths and weaknesses of each party’s case.
 It can lead to crucial admissions or denials of liability.
 Through deposition testimony, you can truly push for quantification of damage claims.

 When I was preparing to take my first deposition as a new lawyer many years ago, I sat down and read a book about deposition techniques.
 I was surprised to learn that very few objections are proper in a deposition.
-After observing several depositions, I discovered that many lawyers have not learned this.
+After observing several depositions, I discovered that many lawyers do not know this.
 Lawyers often make deposition objections that are improper and interrupt the flow of information.
-And there are lawyers who have learned which objections are proper, but who make improper objections simply to interrupt and to intimidate opposing counsel.
+And there are lawyers who have learned which objections are proper, but who make improper objections anyway, simply to interrupt and to intimidate opposing counsel.

 Q: “Why not?”

 A: “When I drove it 2 weeks before the accident they were acting funny.”